 Dealing with social isolation is the first step of many to ensure a quality of life for any senior.
 When seniors are dealing with the loss of a friend or loved one, it is important to take the initiative and engage with them.

 Likewise, when dealing with social isolation, one should do their best to partake in any sort of activity that promotes mental and physical well-being.
-Not only do you slow down cognitive and physical decline, but your mood is also boosted.
+Not only do you slow down the cognitive and physical decline, but your mood is also boosted.
 You may also experience an increased sense of purpose in life.
 Community support and active involvement go a long way in reducing health risks associated with isolation while also improving your life in many ways.